zonender/create-virtualbox-dev-box/how-to.md

 - Click on the Motherboard tab.

-- Under base memory type 2048 MB (preferably 4096 MB)
+- Under base memory, type 2048 MB (preferably 4096 MB)

+- Under boot order, uncheck floppy disk and network.

+- Make sure the optical drive is on top of the hard disk.

 - Under pointing device select USB Tablet.

+- click on display on the left panel.

+- Set the video memory to the max: 128 MB

 - Click on processor on the left panel